Allaman/mac-setup/README.md

 ## Configuration

-Configuration is mainly done via my [dotfiles](https://github.com/Allaman/dotfiles)
+Configuration is mainly done via my [dotfiles](https://github.com/Allaman/dotfiles) repo and a private dotfiles repo that contains a script that does the symlinking (via [rcm](https://github.com/thoughtbot/rcm))